Admiral of Portugal

 In 1433, the title of Admiral went as dowry in the marriage of Genebra Pereira (daughter of Carlos II Pessanha) to D. Pedro de Menezes.
 After Menezes death in 1437, the title was passed on to his nephew Lançarote da Cunha (the young son of Carlos II Pessanha's other daughter, Brites Pereira), but the office was de facto exercised by Brites's husband, Rui de Mello da Cunha.
 Being pre-deceased by his son, Rui de Mello was appointed admiral de jure in 1453.

-After Mello's death in 1467, the title passed to Nuno Vaz de Castelo Branco, king's chamberlain and son of Catarina Pessanha, who in turn passed in on to his own son Lopo Vaz de Castelo-Branco, c.1476.
+After Mello's death in 1467, the title passed to Nuno Vaz de Castelo Branco, the king's chamberlain and son of Catarina Pessanha, who in turn passed it on to his own son Lopo Vaz de Castelo Branco, c.1476.
 After the treason and assassination of Lopo Vaz de Castelo Branco, John II of Portugal handed the title to Pedro de Albuquerque in 1483.
 But Albuquerque himself fell into intrigues and was soon deprived of the position.

 In 1485, John II gave the title of admiral to Lopo Vaz de Azevedo, a knight of the Order of Aviz (and a relative of the Pessanhas), and made it hereditary in the Azevedo family.
-That line having lost male issue by 1646, it was passed via female lines to D. Luis de Portugal, Count of Vimioso, and then after his death in 1660, it passed on by female line to the house of Castro (Counts of Resende).
+That line having lost male issue by 1646, it was passed via female lines to D. Luís de Portugal, Count of Vimioso, and then after his death in 1660, it passed on by female line to the House of Castro (Counts of Resende).